 How California Classifies Possession Crimes

-All drug possession crimes in California are classified as infractions, misdemeanors, or felonies.
-Infractions are the least serious and do not include jail-time; misdemeanors can result in up to a year in jail, and felonies carry state prison sentences of a year or more (although first offenders may be eligible for probation).
+All drug possession crimes in California are classified as infractions, misdemeanors, "wobblers," or felonies.
+Infractions are the least serious and do not include jail time; misdemeanors can result in up to a year in jail, and felonies carry state prison sentences of a year or more (although first offenders may be eligible for probation).
 A "wobbler" is an offense that may be charged or sentenced as either a misdemeanor or a felony, depending on the circumstances and the decisions of the prosecutor and/or judge.

 How California Classifies Controlled Dangerous Substances (CDS)